-Purchase in the open market shares of Company Common Stock;
+Purchase in the open market \\\\\ shares of Company Common Stock;

-Gift shares of Company Common Stock to;
+□ Gift shares of Company Common Stock to \\\\\

-Adopt a Rule 10b5-1 plan to sell shares granted on;
+☐ Adopt a Rule 10b5-1 plan to sell shares granted on \\\\;

-Other (explain)
+□ Other (explain)

-Notice and Certification that I am only autous set forth in the apply the last date of trade in Company.
-I agree to notify to so that the Composition of forms required and accurate filing the set of the set o I am not authorized to trade in Company securities or adopt a Rule 10b5-1 plan in reliance upon this fication until the same is approved by the Compliance Officer or his/her designee.
-I further understand horized to complete my proposed trade or adopt my Rule 10b5-1 plan during the authorization period proval below, and that if I have not completed my proposed trade or adopted my Rule 10b5-1 plan of the authorization period set forth below, I must submit a new Notice and Certification in order to be y securities or adopt a plan.
-The Compliance Officer within 24 hours after the execution of any cleared trade in Company securities any can provide reasonable assistance, as requested, in connection with the timely filing (if required) a under Section 16 of the Exchange Act.
-The ultimate responsibility and liability for timely, complete ag of such forms, however, remains with the undersigned Section 16 Individual.
+I understand that I am not authorized to trade in Company securities or adopt a Rule 10b5-1 plan in reliance upon this Notice and Certification until the same is approved by the Compliance Officer or his/her designee.
+I further understand that I am only authorized to complete my proposed trade or adopt my Rule 10b5-1 plan during the authorization period set forth in the approval below, and that if I have not completed my proposed trade or adopted my Rule 10b5-1 plan by the last date of the authorization period set forth below, I must submit a new Notice and Certification in order to trade in Company securities or adopt a plan.

+I agree to notify the Compliance Officer within 24 hours after the execution of any cleared trade in Company securities so that the Company can provide reasonable assistance, as requested, in connection with the timely filing (if required) of forms required under Section 16 of the Exchange Act.
+The ultimate responsibility and liability for timely, complete and accurate filing of such forms, however, remains with the undersigned Section 16 Individual.

-I am adopting a lithe prohibitions hat I am not aware of material nonpublic information concerning the Company.
-I hereby certify that Rule 10b5-1 plan to sell [] shares in good faith and not as part of a plan or scheme to evade of Rule 10b5-1, and that if I adopt a Rule 10b5-1 plan, I will do so during the authorization period ll comply with the conditions set forth in Rule 10b5-1 of the Securities Exchange Act of 1934, as
+I hereby certify that I am not aware of material nonpublic information concerning the Company.
+I hereby certify that I am adopting a Rule 10b5-1 plan to sell [\\\\] shares in good faith and not as part of a plan or scheme to evade the prohibitions of Rule 10b5-1, and that if I adopt a Rule 10b5-1 plan, I will do so during the authorization period and such plan will comply with the conditions set forth in Rule 10b5-1 of the Securities Exchange Act of 1934, as amended.

 Date: Signature:

 Print Name:

-To be completed by Compliance Officer or his/her Designee
+To be completed by Comp liance Officer or his/her Designee

 Approved by:

-Date: Authorization Period Begins:
+Date: Authorization n Period Begins:

+Authorizatior n Period Ends:

+(up to 45 business days after period begins)

-Authorization Period Ends: (up to 45 business days after period begins)
+Authorization n Period Ends: (up to 45 business days after period begins)

-9
+s smythe